 Beautiful Sardinia is one of the most popular family destinations in Europe.
-Appreciated by the globe-trotting tribes for its microclimate, its gastronomy and its dream beaches, this island definitely has it all!
-Here is an overview of the good plans, experiences and surprises that await your kids on the lands of the « girl of the Mediterranean ».
+Appreciated by the globe-trotting tribes for the sunny weather, its gastronomy and the idyllic beaches on the Costa Smeralda, this Italian island definitely has it all!
+Here is an overview of the good plans, experiences and surprises that await your kids on the ‘Land of the Giants’.

 1. The three big cities

 - Alghero is a large maritime town nestled in the northwestern part of the island.
 Most of its inhabitants are Catalan and reserve the use of their language for its lanes and administrations.
 Famous for its port, its fortifications that were built during the Second World War and its red corals, Alghero enjoys 68 km of coastline and idyllic spots where it is nice to swim until the end of autumn.
 Itinerary